codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 dataset = TensorDataset(input_features, labels)
 ```

-I.e When building language model with transformer, we pass 3 tensors to the `TensorDataset`:
+i.e When building language model with transformer, we pass 3 tensors to the `TensorDataset`:

 ```python
 train_data = TensorDataset(train_inputs, train_masks, train_labels) # <--- wrapping it all to Dataset of tensors.